sdc-china/IDA-doc/_posts/2018-01-02-installation-db.md

 You can download JDBC for mysql version  from below link.
 We recommand you to use mysql-connector-java-5.1.44.jar since it is a tested verson.

 [mysql-connector-java-5.1.44.jar](http://central.maven.org/maven2/mysql/mysql-connector-java/5.1.44/mysql-connector-java-5.1.44.jar)

-After download,  copy mysql-connector-java-5.1.44.jar to the **lib** folder of IDA installation package.

 ## Install and Configure Oracle